 📋 In this article

-Every family has one — a notebook, a spreadsheet, a stack of cards saved in a shoebox.
+Every family has one — a notebook, a spreadsheet, a stack of cards in a shoebox.
 Wedding gift lists, birthday present records, Christmas haul notes.
 Paper-based gift tracking is a universal tradition spanning cultures, from Indian shagun khatas to British wedding gift registers to Australian birthday lists.

 The Problem with Paper Gift Lists